What is the mission statement of the Free Clinic of Pulaski County, Inc.?

 - letter of support from the person that is providing you with support.
 The clinic can provide you with more direction on this letter at the screening process.

 We also ask that you remember that we will not be able to provide any medications through our pharmacy program until all proof of income is submitted and approved.

 Is the free clinic actually free?

-The services we provide are in fact free.
+The services we provide are free.
 We do ask for a $2.00 donation each time you see the doctor.
 Additionally, we ask for a $2.00 administration fee for any medication or prescriptions you pick up from the Free Clinic of Pulaski County, Inc.’s Medication Assistance Program.

 What are the specific services the clinic will provide?

 We are able to provide a wide variety of services, including primary medical care, referrals to specialists for additional treatment, lab work and diagnostics (these are limited), and diabetes management education.
 We also have a medication assistance program for patients who are eligible.
 This means we are able to supply some of the medical supplies and medications.
-We also ask that any patients who participate in the Medication Assistance Program adhere to the $2.00 administration fee for each prescription pick up.
+We also ask that any patients who participate in the Medication Assistance Program adhere to the $2.00 donation for each prescription pick up.

 Where do I go for lab work?

-Lab work is done through LabCorp, at no charge, in the Pulaski Medical Arts building.
+Once you become a patient of the clinic, lab work is done through LabCorp, at no charge, in the Pulaski Medical Arts building.
 The address is 101 1st St NW, Pulaski, VA 24301.
 Charges may occur if patients chose to have lab work done at any other locations.
 All lab forms given by outside practitioners need to be brought directly to the clinic for proper processing.